CenterForAssessment/Georgia/README.md

 Georgia
 =======

-Repository for R source code and documentation associated with Georgia SGP analyses
+Repository for R source code and documentation associated with Georgia SGP analyses.